-Respiratory care practitioners provide treatment to patients with abnormalities associated with the cardiopulmonary system — or breathing disorders — under the direction of a licensed physician.
+Respiratory Therapists provide treatment to patients with abnormalities associated with the cardiopulmonary system — or breathing disorders — under the direction of a licensed physician.

 What You Need to Know